rembik/ansible-role-letsencrypt/README.md

         ref:                                    # required
         ref_ca:                                 # required
 ```
-For more information about what happen during deployment and how to get this variables see [update-utm-certificate](https://github.com/mbunkus/utm-update-certificate).
+For more information about what happen during deployment see [utm-update-certificate](https://github.com/mbunkus/utm-update-certificate).

 ### Automation
 This role provided one optionally automation solution.
 For scheduled plays it creates cronjobs with `cron` and for rotating log files of the plays it uses `logrotate`.